Dynamical Symmetry Indicators for Floquet Crystals: Introduction

 In this work, we introduce a general theoretical framework to characterize the topological properties of Floquet crystals, which is applicable to all crystalline symmetry groups in all spatial dimensions (up to three).
-As a demonstration of our general principle, we focus on non-interacting Floquet crystals in the symmetry class~\cite{Schnyder2008ClassificationTITSC,Roy2017FloquetTenFold} A, because an applied drive can break the time-reversal symmetry, and particle-hole and chiral symmetries hardly appear in normal phases of crystals.
+As a demonstration of our general principle, we focus on non-interacting Floquet crystals in the symmetry class A~\cite{Schnyder2008ClassificationTITSC,Roy2017FloquetTenFold}---in the absence of time-reversal, particle-hole and chiral symmetries---because an applied drive can break the time-reversal symmetry, and exact particle-hole and chiral symmetries hardly appear in normal phases of crystals.
 The brief logic is shown in \figref{fig:Classification_DSI_Flowchart}.
 We introduce quotient winding data, which, together with the symmetry data~\cite{Po2017SymIndi,Bradlyn2017TQC} of the quasi-energy bands, provides a topological classification of Floquet crystals (\figref{fig:Classification_DSI_Flowchart}(a)).
-In a two-step manner, the symmetry data first provides a coarse classification, which only involves the time-evolution operator at the end of a time period, and the quotient winding data then classifies the dynamics of Floquet crystals with equivalent symmetry data.
-Specifically, we construct the quotient winding data by taking the quotient between the winding data and a special symmetry data, where the winding data are essentially symmetry-representation-dependent $U(1)$ winding numbers of a periodized time-evolution matrix (called return map) along the time direction.
+In a two-step manner, the symmetry data first provides a coarse classification, which omits the essential information of the dynamics, and the quotient winding data then classifies the dynamics of Floquet crystals with equivalent symmetry data.
+Based on our classification scheme, we further introduce the concept of DSIs to indicate the obstruction to static limits (\figref{fig:Classification_DSI_Flowchart}(b)).
+A nonzero DSI is a \Or{sufficient} condition for Floquet crystals to have obstruction to static limits. \Or{The DSI constructed in this work for Floquet crystals is a dynamical generalization of the symmetry indicator proposed in \refcite{Po2017SymIndi} for static crystals.}